-Input extension for wma and wmv files is typically ".rca" or ".rcv".
+Input extension for wma and wmv files is typically ".wmaud" or ".wmvid".
+The files may use ".rca" or ".rcv".
+However, this is a different format from MicroSoft's RCA/RCV format.

 6.2.
 AAC Component Input Bitstream Format

 Similar to the wma/v test format explained above, the input bit-stream format for AAC should also include a four byte header in little endian format preceding every AAC frame.
 This 4 byte header should also precede the AAC configuration data.
 The header will enable the OMX Decoder Test Application to determine the size of the frame to follow.